Team Competition

 Format

 The competition will consist of five activities: Functions, Shuttle, Relay, Crossnumber, and Quizdle, in that order.
 For examples of each of the activities, please check our past papers.
 As mentioned above, for each activity each team will need to appoint a different member to act as the marker for another team.
-The marker will receive an answer sheet which will also contain further instructions about marking (these are not contained in previous Team Competition solutions pdfs).
+The marker will receive an answer sheet which will contain further instructions about marking.

 There are five mystery functions, and your goal is to figure out what they are.
 Each team will be able to make up to ten queries regarding the output of the functions.
 For each query, the marker will write down the function's output.
 The first five queries are "free", and guessing the function correctly within five queries gains the team 6 points.
 Each query thereafter costs 1 point.
-The functions are generally ordered by difficulty, and they must be worked on in order.
+The functions are generally ordered by difficulty, but they do not have to be worked on in order.
+Teams may try the functions in any order, and may come back to functions later.

 Each team works as pairs of two in this round.
 From a set of 4 questions, one pair will be given the first and third questions, and the other the second and fourth questions.
 The answer to the first question will be required for the other pair to fully know what the second question statement is, and similarly for the second and third questions.
 However, the problems are formulated so that it is usually possible for each pair to reach a partial solution independently.
 The two pairs are not allowed to communicate on any matters related to the questions themselves, but may encourage the other team to, for example, hurry up or make a guess before time runs out.